Visit the institution website for COVID‑19 updates

 Biopharmaceutical drugs are transforming the way we treat patients, fighting global diseases such as cancer and inflammatory diseases such as arthritis.
 Many pharmaceutical companies are expanding their biopharmaceutical capability, which is creating demand for talented, well-trained people.

-Designed, developed and delivered in partnership with Covance, a major multinational pharmaceutical company, this masters provides a springboard for high-quality life science graduates wanting to start a career in the pharmaceutical industry or undertake further research in an academic environment.
+Designed, developed and delivered in partnership with Labcorp (formerly known as Covance), a major multinational pharmaceutical company, this masters provides a springboard for high-quality life science graduates wanting to start a career in the pharmaceutical industry or undertake further research in an academic environment.

 Why should you study this course?